symbiote-h2020/SymbIoTeSecurity/README.md

 From now on, all methods call to jsonclient will generate REST requests with valid authentication headers and the responses will be validated as well for integrity, so in case of a challenge-response failure it will return a 400 error message.

 ### Attribute Based Access Control
-The owner of a resource can establish a policy that describe with attributes, whom and what operations can be performed on this object.
+The owner of a resource can establish a policy that describe using attributes, by whom and what operations can be performed on this object.
 If a subject has the attributes that satisfies the access control policy established by the resource owner, then the subject is authorized to perform the desidered operation on that object.
-All attributes are in authorization tokens.
+All attributes are stored in authorization tokens.
+Authorization tokens are issued only by AAMs.

 For the simplest IBAC (Identity-Based Access Control) implementation, the policies should look something like:
 ```json